aws-geospatial/amazon-location-migration/CONTRIBUTING.md

 Once you have built the migration SDK in your development environment, there are several examples under the `<root>/examples` folder that you can run locally with the built migration SDK.

-The examples are generated from templates that have placeholder values for your resources (e.g. API keys, map name, place index, etc...).
+The examples are generated from templates that have placeholder values for your resources (e.g. API keys).
 You will need to fill out an `examples/config.json` file with your specific values.

 First, copy the `examples/config.template.json` file: